 Where welfare and safeguarding concerns are identified e.g. as a child having an injury or has made a disclosure of sexual abuse, this is a child protection concern and safeguarding procedures must be followed.
 Any concerns about the welfare and safety of a child, should be reported to the DSL as soon as possible.
-The DSL will act upon the information received.
+The DSL will act upon the information received and report back to the member of staff to reassure them and let them know what the outcome is, so they are reassured that action has been taken.
 It should be noted that anyone can make a referral into social care.